Can they drink on Love Island? The booze rule for contestants, explained

 (Image credit: ITV)

-This then prompted a show source to tell The Sun: “There have been no changes to how much alcohol Islanders can consume this series, and the amount of booze remains limited."
-They have also previously said: "We provide our islanders with all of the necessary precautionary measures and all alcohol consumption is strictly monitored by our production team."
+However, this then prompted a show source to tell The Sun: “There have been no changes to how much alcohol Islanders can consume this series, and the amount of booze remains limited."
+They have also previously said: "We provide our Islanders with all of the necessary precautionary measures and all alcohol consumption is strictly monitored by our production team."

 Does Love Island have any other rules?